jan-rybizki/gdr2_completeness/README.md

 ## update in version 2.0

-[5] Querying the GDR2 RVS selection function
+[[5]](https://github.com/jan-rybizki/gdr2_completeness/blob/master/tutorials/%5B5%5D%20RVS_selection_function.ipynb) Querying the GDR2 RVS selection function

-[6] Estimating the average number of sources from the second telescope
+[[6]](https://github.com/jan-rybizki/gdr2_completeness/blob/master/tutorials/%5B6%5D%20Second%20telescope%20source%20density%20contribution.ipynb) Estimating the average number of sources from the second telescope

 ![](data/rvs_completeness_function.png)

 The all-sky completeness of the GDR2_RVS sample with respect to all sources in GDR2 for G = 12.5 mag and GRP = 12.0 mag (corresponding to GRVS = 11.8 mag) as returned by our python function.

 ## Getting started
-The jupyter [tutorial](https://github.com/jan-rybizki/gdr2_completeness/tree/master/tutorials) illustrates the basic usage of this software.
+The jupyter [tutorials](https://github.com/jan-rybizki/gdr2_completeness/tree/master/tutorials) illustrate the basic usage of this software.
 It can be inspected in the github repository or you can run it interactively on your local machine.

 ## Installation